saasquatch/json-schema-inferrer/README.md

 ### Transitive Dependencies

 This project requires Java 8.
 The only required transitive dependencies are [Jackson](https://github.com/FasterXML/jackson) and [FindBugs (JSR305)](http://findbugs.sourceforge.net/).
 If you opt into using some of the built-in [`FormatInferrers`](https://github.com/saasquatch/json-schema-inferrer/blob/master/src/main/java/com/saasquatch/jsonschemainferrer/FormatInferrers.java), [Commons Validator](https://commons.apache.org/proper/commons-validator/) will also be needed.
+This is encapsulated with a [Gradle feature variant](https://docs.gradle.org/current/userguide/feature_variants.html) named `builtInFormatInferrerSupport`.

 ### Pre-release Versions